There are dozens of web hosting service providers out there.

 4. SSL and site security

 All secure websites have what is called an SSL certificate.
 It allows browsers to recognize that the site has been verified.
-A site that has SSL has HTTPS in its URL, not just HTTP—the letter S stands for secure.
+A site with SSL has HTTPS in its URL, not just HTTP—the letter S stands for secure.

 Your SSL certificate should be free.
 If the web hosting service is charging for SSL, you have to choose another one.